-The Aglaonema Cutlass originates from Southeast Asia and is a member of the Arum family.
+Aglaonema Cutlass originates in Southeast Asia and is a member of the Arum family.
 It grows in tropical rainforests in the shade of other tall trees and plants.
-The Aglaonema Cutlass is known as a strong air purifier.
-Ideal for your home or office!
+Aglaonema Cutlass is known to be a strong air purifier.
+Ideal as a houseplant or office plant!

-The Aglaonema Cutlass is a strong, air-purifying plant which originates from the tropical rain forests of South-East Asia.
-Here the plant lives in the shadow of high trees.
-For this reason the Aglaonema Cutlass likes a semi-shaded spot in your home.
+The Aglaonema Cutlass is a strong air-purifying plant originating in the tropical rain forests of Southeast Asia.
+Here the plant lives in the shade of tall trees.
+For this reason, the Aglaonema Cutlass likes a semi-shaded spot in your home.

 The Aglaonema Cutlass is not a difficult plant to take care of.
-Make sure that you do not place the plant in direct sunlight, as the leaves are sensitive to this.
+Make sure not to place the plant in direct sunlight, as the leaves are sensitive to this.
 Place the plant in a spot with normal daylight and some shade now and then.
-This way, the plant will remain at its healthiest and its leaves will remain beautifully coloured.
+In this way, the plant will remain at its healthiest and its leaves will remain beautifully coloured.
 Direct sunlight can burn the leaves and delay the production of new leaves.

 Yes, unfortunately the Aglaonema is poisonous.
 The sap that comes from the stems can cause skin irritation.
-Place the plant at a safe distance from children and animals.
+Keep the plant at a safe distance from children and animals.

 How is my Aglaonema Cutlass shipped?